 Flim Set Viewing Area

 In the TOEI Kyoto Studio Park’s open set, sometimes there might an actual filming session going on.
 In our Edo town, in particular, the sections are designated to make it easier to recognize the various locations and shops where to film.
-From the west to the east, the north-south streets are named: ”Reichome, Icchome, Nichome, Sanchome and Yonchome”.
-There is also the “Uzumasa Trick Art Museum”, where you can take funny pictures and play in the mysterious world of trick art.

 Edo Town